juliendurand/geoapi/README.md

 ## Dowload the BAN (Base d'Adresses Nationale)

-First download and unzip in /data/ban the open BAN database.
+First, download and unzip in /data/ban the open BAN database (from adresse.gouv.fr).

 ## Prerequisites